Practices & Policies

 Feedback & Complaints

 We welcome all types of feedback.
 It is encouraging to hear what we are doing well, and helpful to find out where you think we could make improvements.
 We have a book for your comments on the desk at reception.

 Otherwise, please ask to speak to, or write, to the Practice Manager.
 Your complaint will be acknowledged within three working days, with a plan as to how it will be investigated, and a time-frame in which this will be achieved.
-The responsible partner for complaints handling will oversee the investigation, and report back to you.
+The responsible partner for complaint handling will oversee the investigation, and report back to you

 Patients who have a comment or complaint about a GP, allied health professional or practice specialist which cannot be resolved locally with the practice manager, can contact Lake Orr Family Practice using the below details.